justinkelly/justinkelly.github.io/_posts/2009-12-01-extract-a-tar-file-to-a-different-directory.markdown

 ---
 layout: post
-title: extract a tar file to a different directory
+title: Extract a tar file to a different directory
 published: true
 tags: linux bash shell
+comments: true
 ---
 never knew how to do this before, heres the command